Skip to content

 The map viewer reads spatial:bbox and proj:code to determine where to position tiles on the map.

 The framework writes these attributes — plugins do not.
-They are written in build_dataset_zarr after transforms and reprojection, using the actual coordinate bounds of the final written data and the instance CRS.
+They are written after reprojection, using the actual coordinate bounds of the final written data and the instance CRS.

 Artifact deduplication and version history